 - 8 oz Truwhip whipped topping

-Combine espresso, vanilla and 1 1/2 tbsp Whole Earth sweetener in a glass Pyrex dish with a spout and stir until mixed.
+- Combine espresso, vanilla and 1 ½ tablespoon Whole Earth sweetener in a glass Pyrex dish with a spout and stir until mixed.

-In the bowl of an electric mixer, combine mascarpone, ricotta, almond extract, remaining 2 tbsp of Whole Earth sweetener and 2 scoops of protein powder.
+- In the bowl of an electric mixer, combine mascarpone, ricotta, almond extract, remaining 2 tablespoon of Whole Earth sweetener and 2 scoops of protein powder.